PEO vs ASO: Which HR Outsourcing Model is Right for Your Business?

 Scenario A: The Fast-Growing Tech Services Firm

 A 28-person software services company had built its team almost entirely through word-of-mouth over two years.
-The co-founder was running payroll herself through basic software, benefits were a bare-bones health plan sourced through a local broker, and nobody in the company had a dedicated HR role.
-That arrangement worked — barely — until the business won a contract that required hiring 15 people across four states within six months.
+The co-founder was running payroll herself, benefits were a bare-bones health plan through a local broker, and nobody had a dedicated HR role.
+That arrangement held together — barely — until the business won a contract requiring 15 new hires across four states in six months.

-Suddenly she was looking at four different state tax registration requirements, a benefits package that wasn’t going to attract the caliber of engineers she needed, and a payroll process that had already caused two late payments that quarter.
-She didn’t have six months to hire and onboard an HR director.
-She needed the infrastructure in place before the hiring started, not after.
+Suddenly she was looking at four different state tax registration requirements, a benefits package that wouldn’t compete for the engineers she needed, and a payroll process that had already caused two late payments that quarter.
+She didn’t have six months to hire an HR director.
+She needed the infrastructure running before the hiring started.

 She went with a PEO.
-Three months in, her new hires were enrolling in a group health plan that genuinely competed with what larger tech firms offer, state payroll taxes were being filed correctly without her touching them, and she had an HR contact she could call when a manager in their new Austin office asked a question she didn’t know how to answer.
-The part she mentioned to me that stuck — she stopped dreading Monday mornings.
+Three months in, new hires were enrolling in a group plan that genuinely competed with what larger tech firms offer, state payroll taxes were being filed correctly without her involvement, and she had an HR contact she could call when a manager in their Austin office had a question she didn’t know how to answer.

 Scenario B: The Regional Manufacturing Company

 A 90-person manufacturing business had a solid HR manager who had been with the company for eight years.
-She knew the workforce, knew the vendors, and had the compliance side running smoothly.
-The problem was purely operational — payroll processing, benefits enrollment coordination, and routine reporting were eating 60% of her week, leaving almost no time for the workforce planning and employee relations work the company actually needed her focused on.
+She knew the workforce, knew the vendors, and had compliance running smoothly.
+The problem was purely operational — payroll processing, benefits enrollment coordination, and routine reporting were eating 60% of her week, leaving almost no time for the workforce planning the company actually needed from her.

-An ASO was the right answer here.
-They kept their existing benefits broker relationship, maintained their own employer identification number, and preserved the HR manager’s authority over all policy and employment decisions.
+An ASO was the right answer.
+They kept their existing benefits broker, maintained their own EIN, and the HR manager kept full authority over policy and employment decisions.
 The ASO took over payroll processing, benefits administration coordination, and routine HR reporting.
 The HR manager got her week back.
-The company kept every vendor relationship and every policy decision exactly where they wanted it.
-No co-employment, no restructuring — just operational relief in the specific places they needed it.
+No co-employment, no restructuring — just operational relief in the specific areas they needed it.

 Transitioning Between Models: What You Should Know